COMBINE-lab/salmon/getting_started/index.md

 $ curl ftp://ftp.ensemblgenomes.org/pub/plants/release-28/fasta/arabidopsis_thaliana/cdna/Arabidopsis_thaliana.TAIR10.28.cdna.all.fa.gz -o athal.fa.gz
 ```

-Here, we've used a reference transcriptome for *Arabadopsis*.
+Here, we've used a reference transcriptome for *Arabidopsis*.
 However, one of the benefits of performing quantification directly on the transcriptome (rather than via the host genome), is that one can easily quantify assembled transcripts as well (obtained via software such as [StringTie](https://ccb.jhu.edu/software/stringtie/) for organisms with a reference or [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) for *de novo* RNA-seq experiments).

 Next, we're going to build an *index* on our transcriptome.
 The index is a structure that salmon uses to [quasi-map](http://bioinformatics.oxfordjournals.org/content/32/12/i192.abstract) RNA-seq reads during quantification.
 The index need only be constructed once per transcriptome, and it can then be reused to quantify many experiments.
 We use the *index* command of salmon to build our index: